-The Prep Department incorporates Years 4 to 8, and is housed principally in the magnificent Pugin Mansion at the centre of our 90 acre estate.
-Pupils join us into Prep from both our Pre-Prep department, and schools across the region and beyond, and all new arrivals (and their parents!) are carefully supported and guided as they settle into their new routines.
+Children are part of the Prep Department when they are in Years 4 to 8.
+Housed principally in the magnificent Pugin Mansion at the centre of our 90 acre estate, the majority of pupils join us from our Pre-Prep department, but we are skilled in welcoming pupils into other year groups too, integrating all new arrivals (and their parents!) carefully and sensitively.

-We structure the Prep department to ensure that the changing needs of the children are met as they progress up the school.
-Our Pastoral team of tutors is led by our Assistant Head Pastoral, Mrs Keane and each department is led by an experienced member of staff who keeps an overview of each child’s progress and happiness, in partnership with form tutors and house parents.
+We structure the Prep department to ensure that the changing needs of the children are met as they progress through the School.
+Our Pastoral team of tutors is led by our Assistant Head Pastoral, Mrs Everton, and each department is led by an experienced member of staff who keeps an overview of each child’s progress and happiness, in partnership with form tutors and Houseparents.

-Upon arrival in the Prep Department, children join Juniors (Year 4), and their curriculum is structured so that they continue to be taught a number of subjects by their form teachers, but will be taught in sets according to their ability for Maths and English.
+Upon arrival in the Prep Department, children join Juniors (Year 4), and their curriculum is structured so that they continue to be taught a number of subjects by their form teachers, with specialist teachers for others.
 Juniors participate fully in the games and activity programme, but we are mindful that they are still young, and as such, we structure the day to get the best out of the children.

 Middle School (Years 5 and 6)